 Try it.
 Sleep with it.
 Use it in your daily routine!
 If you're not in love, we'll give you a full refund.

 Vaseline, also known as petroleum jelly, has a fascinating history as both a product and an invention.
 Originally discovered as a quick burn and skin ointment on oil rigs, this product now finds itself in beauty products all over the world.
-Many people use the product on their eyelashes for growth.
-But, with so many skeptics in the world (myself included), we are here to answer the pressing question, “Does Vaseline help your eyelashes grow longer?”
+Many people use the product on their eyelashes for growth, but for many years skeptics and regular consumers alike have questioned the effectiveness of this trend.
+We’ve done the research ladies, and we are here to answer the pressing question, “Does Vaseline help your eyelashes grow longer?”.

-We will answer all of these questions in this article, plus more.
-We will cover the history of Vaseline, it’s sustainability factor, if it works for lashes (in short - it doesn’t), its benefits (it has some), and some other, more effective alternatives to Vaseline for your lashes.
+We did the digging for you and we’ve found all of the answers you’re looking for!
+From the history of Vaseline, to its sustainability factor, if it works for lashes (in short - it doesn’t), its benefits, and some other, more effective alternatives to Vaseline for your lashes.

 (Image Source: Good Housekeeping)